-Due to the Staples Center not being ready until mid-October, the Los Angles Kings had to play their 1999 preseason schedule at the Great Western Forum.
-On September 20, 1999, the Kings played their final game ever at the old building, hosting the Mighty Ducks of Anaheim in a memorable preseason tilt.
+Due to the Staples Center not being ready until mid-October, the Los Angeles Kings had to play their 1999 preseason schedule at the Great Western Forum.
+On September 20, 1999, the Kings played their final game at the old building, hosting the Mighty Ducks of Anaheim in a memorable preseason tilt.

 The Kings beat up their local rivals 8-1 in a game that may have reminded those in attendance of the 1970s hockey comedy “Slap Shot.”
 Both head coaches dressed more of their enforcer-type players than they likely would have for a regular-season game.
 This led to a feisty affair between two teams that did not care for each other.

 The first two periods were dominated by the Kings as they built a 7-0 lead heading into the final frame.
 The fuse that blew up the powder keg was lit when defenseman Jaroslav Modry took a run at Ducks’ superstar Teemu Selanne and left him bleeding on the ice.
 Stu Grimson retaliated by taking some liberties with Kings’ forward Ziggy Palffy.
-Emotions started to boil over after this not just on the ice.
+Emotions started to boil over after this, not just on the ice.

-Anaheim head coach Craig Hartsburg started yelling and his counterpart, Andy Murray of the Kings, as they met between the benches and got in each other’s faces.
+Anaheim head coach Craig Hartsburg started yelling at his counterpart, Andy Murray of the Kings, as they met between the benches and got in each other’s faces.
 The very next shift, the Kings went after Selanne again, leading to pure chaos.

 Before the end of the period, there were six different fights.
 Selanne was booted from the game after swinging his stick at members of the Kings.
-Los Angeles defenseman Rob Blake was one of multiple players ejected from the contest.
+Los Angeles defenseman Rob Blake was one of the multiple players ejected from the contest.
 In the end, 149 total penalty minutes were assessed in just the third period alone!

 Canadiens & Devils Make Even Swap

-On September 20, 1991, the Montreal Canadiens and New Jersey Devils made a four-player traded that eventually paid dividends for both sides.
+On September 20, 1991, the Montreal Canadiens and New Jersey Devils made a four-player trade that eventually paid dividends for both sides.
 The Canadiens sent forwards Stephane Richer and Tom Chorske to the Devils for left wing Kirk Muller and goaltender Roland Melanson.